 Design, Tips & Trends

-Getting to know our colour schemes
+Getting to know our interior colour schemes

-Undertaking a new home build is like jumping on one big rollercoaster of emotions and experiences.
+Undertaking a new house and land build is like jumping on one big rollercoaster of emotions and experiences.
 You’ll be learning a whole host of new things along the way and at some points you’re bound to feel challenged - but above all, a new home build should be FUN.
 After all your finances are sorted and things are well and truly underway, one part to look forward to is customising your home.
 At Thrive our customisation options include home design (of course), facade design (very important - creates a first impression of your home) and lastly, the colour scheme.
 It’s important to give plenty of thought to your colour scheme, as you’ll find this will dramatically influence the overall feel of your home both inside and out as well as your interior decoration plans.
 Read on to learn more about three of our faves.